Tour Du Mont Blanc

 - Two cablecar journeys and two minibus transfers en route

-*with the exception of the picnic lunch and evening meal on your free day in Courmayeur.
-On this day you can explore independently and choose where you wish eat in the resort.
+*with the exception of the picnic lunch on the free day in La Palud (Courmayeur) and 2 evening meals in La Palud (Courmayeur).
+On these occasions you can chose to eat with the Mountain Leader or explore independently and choose where you wish eat in the resort.

 **please be prepared to carry overnight clothing with you in your day sack on Day 5 (La Fouly) and Day 8 (Les Chapieux), when you will not have access to your luggage.
 The remainder of your luggage will be transferred on to the next evening’s accommodation.